OfficeDev/teams-toolkit/packages/function-extension/README.md

 ## Contributing

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) which outlines all of our policies, procedures, and requirements for contributing to this project.

+## Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Reporting security issues and bugs
+Security issues and bugs should be reported privately, via email, to the Microsoft Security Response Center (MSRC) secure@microsoft.com.
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.
+Further information, including the MSRC PGP key, can be found in the [Security TechCenter](https://www.microsoft.com/en-us/msrc/faqs-report-an-issue?rtc=1).

+## Trademarks
+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party's policies.

 ## FAQ